garrandall/popular-music-data/tracks/you-send-me-the-manhattans.md

 Honest you do, honest you do, honest you do

 At first, thought it was infatuation
-Ooh, it lasted so long, so long
+Oh, it lasted so long, so long
 Now I find myself wanting
 I want you to marry me, please take you home
 Yeah, yeah, yeah, yeah, yeah